Basics of Budgeting

 So here's the hard part.
 You have to take a long hard look at where you're spending your money each month.

 I know this can be embarrassing or terrifying and just this step can totally turn people off from budgeting in the first place, but it's important to remember that you're only human!
 As humans we all have a vice, maybe it's a $5 latte every day or a few $10 cocktails every Friday night.
 No matter what it is, the first thing you should know is that I WILL NOT ask you to stop doing that thing that you enjoy so much.
 Budgeting isn't about punishing yourself or abstaining, it's about moderation.
-So without further ado, here are my three steps to stating your budget journey:
+So without further ado, here are my three steps to starting your budget journey:

 1. Print out your credit card, debit card, and checking account statements for the last three months.

-This is a hard step because it requires you to take a good, hard look at what you've been spending your hard earned cash on, down to the cent.
+This is a hard step because it requires you to take a good, hard look at what you've been spending your hard-earned cash on, down to the cent.
 While this may be a painful trip down memory lane, it's so important to see on paper just how much you're spending every single day so you can know where you need to make adjustments.

 2. Take all of your spending info and sort it into categories, then assign each category its total dollar amount.